- A conversion funnel is a metaphor used to describe the full journey your customer takes as they move from “just browsing” to “Please take my money!”

 The longer it takes to introduce a customer to the solution, the longer the conversion funnel.
 The longer the conversion funnel, the more critical lead nurturing becomes.

-For easier targeting and optimization, conversion funnels are divided into customer journey stages.
+To make conversion funnel marketing a bit easier, we break it down into several stages based on the customer journey.
 While there’s some variation between models, for the purposes of this post we’ll use Awareness, Interest, Consideration, and Decision to describe the stages in the customer’s path to their first transaction.
 Past that, there’s a fourth and final phase, Retention.

 Without the awareness stage of the conversion funnel, you wouldn’t have an audience.
 Therefore, it’s vital to reach your audience before they’re even aware they need your product.
 During this phase, connect with their passions or help them solve relevant challenges.